Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Simulations Results

 \subsection{Generalized hypergraph-product code}

-Herein we consider the decoding of generalized hypergraph-product (GHP) codes \cite{KP13}, in particular, the $[[N,K,D]]= [[882,48,16]]$ GHP code constructed in \cite{PK19}, which has row-weight $8 < D$ and is thus highly-degenerate.
+Herein we consider GHP codes \cite{KP13}, in particular, the $[[N,K,D]]= [[882,48,16]]$ GHP code constructed in \cite{PK19}, which has row-weight $8 < D$ and is thus highly-degenerate.
 The performance of this code is shown in Fig.~\ref{fig:GHP}.
-Using conventional BP$_4$ (no matter parallel or serial schedules) does not have good enough performance.
+Using conventional BP$_4$ does not have good enough performance.
 Using MBP$_4$, we find that most errors can be decoded with $\alpha\approx 1.2$ to $1.5$.
-However, since this code exhibits high degeneracy, a smaller $\alpha$ may be needed.
-Thus we apply Algorithm~\ref{alg:AMBP} with $\{\alpha_i\}_{i=1}^l = \{1.5, 1.45, \dots, 0.5\}$ so that $\alpha^*$ is determined for each syndrome vector.
+However, since this code exhibits high degeneracy, a smaller $\alpha$ (larger step-size) may be needed.
+Thus we apply AMBP$_4$ with $\alpha^* \in \{1.5, 1.49, \dots, 0.5\}$.

 We use $r\times$BDD for reference.
-Observe that serial MBP$_4(\alpha^*)$ has slope roughly aligned with $1\times$BDD, but its performance is close to $8\times$BDD at logical error rate $10^{-5}$, since more low-weight errors are corrected.
-We also draw the curve of classical block error rate $P(\hat E\ne E)=n_0/n_{\text{tot}}$, which shows that the improvement of MBP$_4$ mostly comes from exploiting the degeneracy.
+Observe that AMBP$_4$ has slope roughly aligned with $1\times$BDD or $2\times$BDD, but its performance is close to $8\times$BDD at logical error rate $10^{-6}$, since more low-weight errors are corrected.
+We also draw the curve of classical block error rate $P(\hat E\ne E)=n_{\rm 0}/n_{\rm tot}$, which shows that the improvement of AMBP$_4$ from BP$_4$ mostly comes from exploiting degeneracy.

-For reference, we also plot the performance curves given in \cite{PK19}, where the improved one is based on BP using a layered schedule with post-processing by OSD \cite{FL95} (which is powerful but has high complexity).
-In addition, in \cite{PK19}, OSD is combined with a post-selection with a parameter $\omega$ to sort out $2^\omega$ errors in $\omega$ unreliable coordinates (quite high complexity).
-For most codes in \cite{FL95}, using $\omega=0$ is sufficient, but this GHP code needs large $\omega=15$ to achieve good performance.
+For reference, we also plot the performance curves given in \cite{PK19}, where the improved one is based on a layered-scheduled BP with post-processing by OSD-$w$, i.e, OSD is combined with a post-selection with a parameter $\omega$ to sort out $2^\omega$ errors in $\omega$ unreliable coordinates (so the overall complexity is high).
+For most codes in \cite{FL95}, using $\omega=0$ is sufficient, but this GHP code needs large $\omega=15$ to achieve better performance.
+As can be seen, AMBP$_4$ can outperform BP-OSD-15 on this code.
+The complexity of AMBP$_4$ is low enough so we simulate to lower logical error rate.